 Email was firstly designed to be used as a direct channel, very similar to physical mail.
 However, as companies have been urging for more collaboration on their business activities, the concept of “Team Inbox” has emerged and rapidly spread across thousands of organizations.

-Now it’s your turn to do the same, which is why we prepared 5 simple steps to turn Gmail into the perfect Shared Inbox for your team — transforming it into a productivity machine.
+Now it’s your turn to do the same, which is why we prepared five simple steps to turn your into the perfect for your – transforming it into a machine.

 Step 1 – Understanding Team Inboxes

-Until recently, team inboxes were unknown.
-Employees used to rely on a single email address, cc’ing in teams, or using big external softwares to solve communication problems.
-But, did it really solve the problem?
+Until recently, inboxes were unknown.
+Employees used to rely on a single email address, copying and forwarding between teammates, or using significant external software to solve communication problems.
+But did it solve the problem?

-Still any business activity people deal with – whether it be a deal close, meeting arrangement, fund raising or anything else, starts and finishes as emails.
-For small teams in the G Suite space, the power of a well-designed Gmail Team Inbox in Gmail should be enough to organize the mess in their lives and make them be more productive, right from inside their inbox.
+Still, any business activity people deal with – whether it be a deal close, meeting arrangement, fundraising, or anything else, starts and finishes as emails.
+For small teams in the G Suite space, the power of a well-designed Gmail Team Inbox in Gmail should be enough to organize the mess in their lives and make them more productive, right from inside their inbox.

 Step 2 – Finding the Best Gmail Team Inbox tools